Importance conditional sampling for Pitman-Yor mixtures: Introduction

-A first type of conditional approach can be found in \citet{Ish01} and \citet{Ish02} where a fixed truncation of the stick-breaking representation of a large class of random probability measures is considered and a bound for the introduced truncation error is provided.
-Along similar lines, \citet{Mul98}---for the DP---and \citet{Arb18}---for the PY---make the truncation level random so to make sure that the resulting error is smaller than a given threshold.
-Exact solutions avoiding introducing truncation errors are the slice samplers of \citet{Wal07} and \citet{Kal11} and the retrospective sampler of \citet{Pap08}.
-It is worth noticing that, although originally introduced for the case of DP mixture models, the ideas behind slice and retrospective sampling algorithms are naturally extended to the more general class of mixture models for which the mixing random probability measure admits a stick-breaking representation \citep{Ish01}, thus including the PY mixture model.
+A first example of conditional approach can be found in \citet{Ish01} and \citet{Ish02}, contributions that consider a fixed truncation of the stick-breaking representation of a large class of random probability measures, and provide a bound for the introduced truncation error.
+Along similar lines, \citet{Mul98} and \citet{Arb18} make the truncation level of the DP and the PY, respectively, random so to make sure that the resulting error is smaller than a given threshold.
+Exact solutions avoiding introducing truncation errors are the slice samplers of \citet{Wal07} and \citet{Kal11}, the improved slice sampler of \citet{Ge15}, and the retrospective sampler of \citet{Pap08}.
+It is worth noticing that, although originally introduced for the case of DP mixture models, the ideas behind slice and retrospective sampling algorithms are naturally extended to the more general class of mixture models for which the mixing random probability measure admits a stick-breaking representation \citep{Ish01}, thus including the PY mixture model as a special case. {In this context \citet{Fav13b} propose a general framework for slice sampling the class of mixtures of $\sigma$-stable Poisson--Kingman model.} Henceforth we will use the term slice sampling to refer to the proposals of \citet{Wal07} and \citet{Kal11}, and not to the general definition of slice sampling.

+{Recent contributions have proposed hybrid strategies for posterior sampling nonparametric mixture models, that combine steps of marginal and conditional algorithms and therefore cannot be classified as either type of algorithm.
+Notable examples are the hybrid sampler of \citet{Lom15} for the general class of Poisson--Kingman mixture models, and the hybrid approach proposed by \citet{Dub20} for a wide range of Bayesian nonparametric models based on completely random measures.}